proBed is one of the data standards developed by members of the Proteomics Informatics working group of the PSI.

 The original BED format (Browser Extensive Data, https://genome.ucsc.edu/FAQ/FAQformat.html - format1), developed by the UCSC (University of California, Santa Cruz) team, is used to describe genome coordinate data across lines, for use on annotation tracks.
 In BED, data lines are defined as tab-separated plain text with 12 mandatory fields (columns).
 Of those, only the first three fields are required, and the other 9 are optional.

 The proBed format builds upon this original structure by extending the 12 original BED fields to include a further 13 fields to describe information primarily on peptide-spectrum matches (PSMs).
 The format can also accommodate peptides (as groups of PSMs).

-- proBed (version release candidate 1): Specification document and example files
+- proBed 1.0.0 (Final Version): Specification document and example files

 - proBed Tools and Implementations

-proBed (version release candidate 1): Specification document and example files
+proBed 1.0.0 (Final Version): Specification document and example files